-At St Ann’s J & I School we are currently on a journey to introduce and embed the Mastery approach in mathematics, linking fluency, problem solving and reasoning so that children develop a deep understanding of concepts.
+At St Ann’s Primary School we are currently on a journey to introduce and embed the Mastery approach in mathematics, linking fluency, problem solving and reasoning so that children develop a deep understanding of concepts.
 Key to this approach is a belief that all children can learn maths.
 See ‘The Essence of Mastery’ document for more details.

-As with all learning in our school, language sits at the hearts of maths, with teachers encouraging children to use full sentences, providing scaffolds for this and teaching specific mathematical vocabulary.
+As with all learning in our school, language sits at the heart of maths, with teachers encouraging children to use full sentences, providing scaffolds for this and teaching specific mathematical vocabulary.

+The children are taught to be fluent in facts to help lessen the cognitive load when problem solving and reasoning and these facts are frequently practiced.
 As part of our drive towards remembered facts, we have developed a coherent plan of mental maths skills which need to be taught at each year group.
-(See fluency documents.)

 Click on the link opposite to find out more.